How to show your pup some serious love in their language

-Whether it’s walking in the park, playing fetch, or snuggling up together on the couch with a good Netflix show, the number one way to let dogs know you love them is to simply spend time with them.
+Whether it’s walking in the park (or dog park), playing fetch, or snuggling up together on the couch with a good Netflix show, the number one way to let dogs know you love them is to simply spend time with them.

 Examples of positive reinforcement:

 Dogs’ ability to interpret humans is based a lot on body language, and they recognize facial expressions just like people do.
 Dog owners can show some serious love just by making sure their pooch gets a big, genuine smile and a few belly rubs every day.
 Seriously, what do dogs love more than belly rubs?